 - Broccoli.
-While this isn’t as super-trendy as kale, it’s packed with similar goodness, including calcium, iron, magnesium, vitamin A and fibre.
+It may not be as ‘hip’ as kale but it’s packed with similar goodness – like calcium, iron, magnesium, vitamin A and fibre.

 - Raspberries.
-Forget goji berries and blueberries.
-The humble raspberry is packed with nutrients like vitamin C and fibre.
-Perfect for adding to smoothies.
+The humble raspberry is full of nutrients like vitamin C and fibre – perfect for adding to smoothies.